gitopia/gitopia-storage/readme.md

     This will copy `gitopia-storaged`, `gitopia-pre-receive`, and `gitopia-post-receive` to `/usr/local/bin`.

 ### 4. Configure Gitopia Storage Provider
-1. Copy the production config file to a system location:
+1. Copy the base config file to a system location:
     ```sh
     sudo mkdir -p /etc/gitopia-storage
-    sudo cp config_prod.toml /etc/gitopia-storage/config_prod.toml
+    sudo cp config.toml /etc/gitopia-storage/config.toml
     ```
-2. Edit `/etc/gitopia-storage/config_prod.toml` and set the correct paths and values, especially for your data directories.
+2. Edit `/etc/gitopia-storage/config.toml` and set the correct paths and values, especially for your data directories.
+3. For local development, create a `config.local.toml` file to override specific settings without modifying the base config.

 ### 5. Run the Service
 1. Create necessary directories: